Updated December 3, 2020 . AmFam Team

 And with the 10- or 20-year payment options, the policy could be paid in full before the child goes to college!
 Our DreamSecure Whole Life Pay to 100 Life Insurance policy guarantees level premiums — stretched out until age 100 — and it’s available to both children and adults.

-Whole life insurance provides a set amount of coverage that lasts for your entire life.
-Your premiums stay the same for the entire length of your payment period and you choose the payment period that makes the most sense for you – which may be something like 10, 20 or 30 years, to a certain age, or even for the full life of the policy.
+Our whole life insurance provides a set amount of coverage that lasts for your entire life.
+Your premiums stay the same for the entire length of your payment period.
+Better still, you get to choose the payment period that makes the most sense for you – which, depending on the product, may be 10 or 20 years or to a certain age, like age 100.
 And as long as you make all of the necessary payments and follow other policy terms, your beneficiaries will receive the death benefit whenever you pass away.

 There are a variety of payment terms to choose from.
 Some of those choices might include:

 When you don’t pay your premium for a life insurance policy, your coverage can lapse — meaning you’ll no longer be covered and, in the event of death, your beneficiary will not be paid the death benefit.
 Typically, a life insurance company offers a grace period, which is the amount of time you have past the due date to pay your premium.